echase20/TheQGame/10/self-10.md

 https://github.khoury.northeastern.edu/CS4500-F23/quirky-armadillos/blob/427143d433d1f08474be536dd4e1fb24ba5ad0a9/Q/Referee/ref_with_config.py#L9-L10

-the abstracted functionalities take the configurations as input, such the example of the abstracted referee above.
+The abstracted functionalities take the configurations as input, such the example of the abstracted referee above.
 The abstracted referee then can retrieve the properties when it needs to.

 - sets properties (what happens when the property shouldn't exist?)